Internet-of-People/iop-ts/packages/sdk/README.md

 #### Layer2

-All interfaces you need to interact with the Layer-2 API.
+All interfaces you need to interact with the layer-2 API.

 #### Sdk

-All interfaces that describes the DAC (Morpheus) protocol including all participants defined in the specification.
+All interfaces that describes the IOP SSI (Morpheus) protocol including all participants defined in the specification.

 #### Verifier